Home

 Introduction

-There are 3 species in the genus Castalius, all found in the Oriental region.
+There are 5 species in the genus Castalius, distributed variously from India to Malaysia, Sumatra, Borneo and Sulawesi.
 A number of additional species found in Africa have now been moved from Castalius into Tuxentius and Zintha.

 Castalius rosimon is found from India and Sri Lanka to Thailand, West Malaysia, Sumatra, Borneo, the Philippines, Sulawesi, Java, Bali and Timor.